 Used Honda Transmission

 - This is the cheapest route but the least reliable.
-A used transmission can be purchased a local salvage yard.
+A used transmission can be purchased from a local salvage yard.

 - A used Honda transmission will cost anywhere from $350 to $600.
 A local mechanic can install the transmission for $500-$700.